Lending Club: Mr. Market Doesn't Know How To Value This Potential Multi-Bagger (NYSE:LC)

 The thesis

 I believe that Mr. Market is mispricing the value of this security.
-Currently, the stock is trading well below tangible book value and I expect it to trade at a multiple of tangible book, once the trajectory of its earnings becomes apparent.
+Currently, the stock is trading just below book value and I expect it to trade at a multiple of tangible book, once the trajectory of its earnings becomes apparent.

 Becoming a bank and the acquisition of Radius is a complete game-changer.
 It addresses the Achilles heel in its business model of investors' flight in times of trouble as it allows to warehouse more assets on its balance sheet.
 Importantly, it also contributes in the following ways: